 Now on to five facts about each of us.
 I’ll go first, and then Jordan will follow.

-I have traveled to 50 countries.
+I have traveled to 70 countries.
 When my husband and I met in college, he told me during our second conversation that he wanted to travel.
 I guess he meant it.
 Although the Netherlands is my favorite country, the more primitive, remote, and third world a country is, the happier I am.
-I’ll be adding country number 51 in March when we go to Myanmar (Burma), which is considered the second most closed-off country in the world, after North Korea.
-Our children love to travel, too, and Jordan and Mr. Spring will be coming along to Myanmar.
+Our children and their spouses love to travel, too.

 Along with traveling comes bicycling.
 It is one of my favorite things to do.
 I have been lucky enough to cycle across the USA, from Portland, OR to southern California, and from Minneapolis to New Orleans.
 In addition, I rode from the top to the bottom of France, from the bottom of England to the top of Scotland and many other European countries.
 I’ve also gotten to ride in some remote countries in Southeast Asia and in Africa.
 (Jordan will share more about the African gig).
 The above photo was taken when we stopped cycling to take a break at a monastery in Cambodia.
 It’s safe to say that you’ll find me rolling along on a local country road on about any pretty and warm day.